Counties of Ireland: Counties corporate

 The only entirely new counties created in 1898 were the county boroughs of Londonderry and Belfast.
-Carrickfergus, Drogheda and Kilkenny were abolished; Galway was also abolished, but recreated in 1986.
+Carrickfergus, Drogheda and Kilkenny were abolished.
+Galway was also abolished, but recreated in 1986.

 Exceptions to the county system of control

 Regional presidencies of Connacht and Munster remained in existence until 1672, with special powers over their subsidiary counties.
 Tipperary remained a county palatine until the passing of the County Palatine of Tipperary Act 1715, with different officials and procedures from other counties.
 At the same time, Dublin, until the 19th century, had ecclesiastical liberties with rules outside those applying to the rest of Dublin city and county.
 Exclaves of the county of Dublin existed in counties Kildare and Wicklow.
 At least eight other enclaves of one county inside another, or between two others, existed.
-The various enclaves and exclaves were merged into neighbouring and surrounding counties, primarily in the mid-19th century under a series of Orders in Council.
+The enclaves and exclaves were merged into neighbouring and surrounding counties, primarily in the mid-19th century under a series of Orders in Council.

 Evolution of functions

-The Church of Ireland exercised functions at the level of a civil parish that would later be exercised by county authorities.
+The Church of Ireland exercised functions at the level of a civil parish that were later exercised by county authorities.
 Vestigial feudal power structures of major old estates remained well into the 18th century.
 Urban corporations operated individual royal charters.
 Management of counties came to be exercised by grand juries.
 Members of grand juries were the local payers of rates who historically held judicial functions, taking maintenance roles in regard to roads and bridges, and the collection of "county cess" taxes.
 They were usually composed of wealthy "country gentlemen" (i.e. landowners, farmers and merchants):A country gentleman as a member of a Grand Jury...levied the local taxes, appointed the nephews of his old friends to collect them, and spent them when they were gathered in.
 He controlled the boards of guardians and appointed the dispensary doctors, regulated the diet of paupers, inflicted fines and administered the law at petty sessions.
 The counties were initially used for judicial purposes, but began to take on some governmental functions in the 17th century, notably with grand juries.